PaperMC/PaperDocs/config.md

     - Should the server send sound for cave travel and ambient noise
 - 'use-async-lighting': false
     - Should the server use asynchronus lighting (Performance at the potential cost of accuracy)
+- 'use-chunk-inhabited-timer': true
+    - Should chunks have [Regional Difficulty](http://minecraft.gamepedia.com/Difficulty#Regional_difficulty) enabled.
+Setting this to false will ensure all chunks are treated equally.
+In Vanilla, the longer a player is in a chunk, the difficulty will rise.
 - 'all-chunks-are-slime-chunks': false
     - Should all chunks be eligible to spawn slime entities
 - 'allow-block-location-tab-completion': true
     - Should players be able to tab-complete block locations in supported commands
 - 'non-player-arrow-despawn-rate': -1
     - How many ticks to despawn arrows from a non player. -1 will use the spigot.yml arrow despawn rate config.
+- 'grass-spread-tick-rate': 1
+    - How many ticks between each grass block ticks in attempt to spread.
+Raising this value will improve performance but slow down grass spreading.
+1 is vanilla (every tick)
+- 'keep-spawn-loaded-range': <varies>
+    - Configure how far your spawn should keep chunks loaded.
+Default value will be based on your view distance for that world defined in spigot.yml, capped to 8.
+However the value itself is not capped to 8, just the default if you have not set it.
+Once set, you may go over 8 chunks.
+Recommended 0-1 for development servers and unused worlds to drastically speed up server start up time!
+- 'allow-non-player-entities-on-scoreboards': false
+    - Vanilla defaults this to true, however when this setting is false, Paper will drastically reduce the performance impact of non player collisions.
+You would only ever need to set this to true if you intend to use /scoreboard team join teamname @e syntax to force non players into a team.
+It is recommended to not set this to true unless you know you are trying to do something that this blocks.